-Wastewater Treatment Facilities Loading and Compliance
+2. Wastewater Treatment Facilities Loading and Compliance

-In 2018, wastewater dischargers reduced total phosphorus waste load contributions to just 990 pounds annually.
+In 2019, wastewater dischargers reduced total phosphorus waste load contributions to just 1,145.1 pounds annually (22% of allocated load).
 BCWA analysis of the total phosphorus data record indicates that only about 20-35% of this total phosphorus load from permitted dischargers reaches the Bear Creek Reservoir.
-Significant permit compliance problems were reported for Geneva Glen for total phosphorus, which are being addressed under compliance orders with the Water Quality Control Division.
-The Brook Forest Inn treatment facility is closed, and the owners no longer participate in the Association cost share program.
-At closure, the treatment works was not in compliance with Bear Creek Control Regulation #74.
+Geneva Glen remains under compliance orders with the Water Quality Control Division until an acceptable new wastewater treatment option is approved by the WQCD permit section.
+The Brook Forest Inn treatment facility is under new ownership but is not utilizing the existing wastewater treatment works.
+At closure (2018), the treatment works was not in compliance with Bear Creek Control Regulation #74.

 The Bear Creek Cabins and the Singing River Ranch permitted wastewater treatment facilities are formally closed and converted to onsite wastewater treatment systems.
-They also no longer participate in the Association cost share program.
+These two former treatment works are still listed in the Control Regulation #74.
+They no longer participate in the Association cost share program.
 The Tiny Town operation continues hauling wastewater off site and the treatment facility is non-operational.
-The Jefferson County Mt.
-Evans Outdoor Laboratory has a new wastewater facility that began operation in 2016.
-Some of the smallest dischargers are finding it difficult to meet the total phosphorus permit limit of 1.0 mg/l, but they do meet their annual wasteload allocations.

 Regulation 85 monitoring and reporting that took effect in 2014, continues as a watershed program.
 The program collects nutrient monitoring data for most surface discharging wastewater dischargers.
-Larger WWTFs chose to participate in BCWA watershed level Regulation 85 sampling and reporting in conjunction with stream sampling for data comparability.
+Some larger WWTFs chose to participate in BCWA watershed level Regulation 85 sampling and reporting in conjunction with stream sampling for data comparability.

-Nonpoint Source Loading
+3. Nonpoint Source Loading

 The BCWA tracks nutrient loading in the watershed.
 The studies detail information on OWTS, horse properties and pastures, and unpaved roads.
 This data includes screening level analysis in EPA BASINS GWLF-E to estimate non-point source contributions.
-Results and watershed data from the last 10-years indicate the annual nonpoint phosphorus base-flow load from all sources in the watershed ranges from 5,000 to 6,000 pounds, annually.
-A single major flood event in the watershed can generate 1,000 to 30,000 pounds of total phosphorus.
+Results and watershed data from the last 12-years indicate the annual nonpoint phosphorus base-flow load from all sources in the watershed ranges from 5,000 to 6,000 pounds, annually.
+A single major flood event in the watershed can generate anywhere from 1,000 to 30,000 pounds of total phosphorus, as demonstrated in 2013.
 Clearly, only a fraction of this load transports to the Bear Creek Reservoir on an annual basis (Table 1).

-The point source load of total phosphorus in 2018 (Table 1) was 990 pounds.
+The point source load of total phosphorus in 2019 (Table 1) was 1,145.1 pounds.
 The estimated nonpoint source load in Bear Creek above the Harriman Diversion was about 1,000 pounds with about 50% of this load diverted into the Harriman Diversion.
-On average over 18 years of data record, only about 30% of the total phosphorus load reaching Bear Creek Reservoir is attributable to point sources (Figure 5).
+On average over 19 years of data record, only about 30% of the total phosphorus load reaching Bear Creek Reservoir is attributable to point sources (Figure 6).
 Some of the nonpoint source load reduction can be attributed to improved Jefferson and Clear Creek county management practices for road maintenance, construction practices, stormwater controls and land use controls.
-This 2018 nonpoint source phosphorus loading was heavily influenced by the spring runoff period.
+This 2019 nonpoint source phosphorus loading was heavily influenced by the spring runoff period.